Settling the genus of the $n$-prism: Ringel's reflection

-We note that another solution for $n \equiv 0 \pmod{12}$ is possible using the embeddings of split-complete graphs $\SC_{12s+1}$ constructed by the author \cite{Sun-Index2}.
-The common trait shared between these two families of split-complete graphs is that the special vertices $u$ and $v$ are each incident with exactly half of the numbered vertices.
-However, for $n \equiv 5, 9\pmod{12}$, there are an odd number of numbered vertices, so alternative approaches are needed.\footnote{On a more technical level, both of those families of current graphs used a vortex whose excess generates the index 2 subgroup of an even-order cyclic group.}
+We note that another solution for $n \equiv 0 \pmod{12}$ is possible using the embeddings of split-complete graphs $\SC_{12s+1}$ constructed by Jungerman \cite{Jungerman-OrientableCascades} and the author \cite{Sun-Index2}.
+The common trait shared between the aforementioned families of split-complete graphs is that the special vertices $u$ and $v$ are each incident with exactly half of the numbered vertices.
+However, for $n \equiv 5, 9\pmod{12}$, there are an odd number of such vertices, so alternative approaches are needed.
+On a more technical level, those families of current graphs used a vortex whose excess generates the index 2 subgroup of an even-order cyclic group.